Spreading dynamics of an infection in a growing population: Numerical and analytical results for the simplified model

-\Cref{fig:1}a shows a typical numerical solution of \cref{subeq:MODEL_nondim} obtained in Python using the backwards differentiation method~\cite{shampine_matlab_1997}.
 The initial conditions were $[s,q]=[1,0]$ everywhere on the domain $x\in [0,~l_{sim}]$, with a smooth step-like bacteriophage profile near the origin $p(t=0)=p_0/(1+e^{\Upsilon(x-x_0)})$, with amplitude $p_0=5$, steepness $\Upsilon=10$, width $x_0=l_{sim}/5$ and no-flux boundary conditions.
-For full simulation details see \cite{Note1}.
-Propagation speeds, obtained numerically in the front (exponentially decaying) regions for each wave and at the peak for the infected wave~\cite{Note1}, are shown in \cref{fig:1}.
-These form two groups: $c_+$ ($s$ and $q$ front speeds); and $c_-$ ($p$ front and $q$ peak speeds).
-We see in~\cref{fig:1}c that the phage exhibit a self-similar travelling wave profile, while the bacterial populations are self-similar but grow exponentially, as demonstrated by plotting re-scaled populations $\sigma=se^{-\mu_s t}$ and $\theta=qe^{-\mu_s t}$.
-Hence, $p,~\sigma,~\theta$ form a set of self-similar waves.
-The front speeds of these re-scaled waves now fall on the single speed $c_-$, see \cref{fig:1}.
+For full simulation details see \cref{sec:APP_SIM_DETAILS}.
+Propagation speeds, obtained numerically in the front (exponentially decaying) regions for each wave and at the peak for the infected wave are shown in \cref{fig:1}.
+The front speeds of $q$ and $p$ are obtained from the region where the height of each population is $10^{-6}$ of its peak height, and for the susceptibles we apply the same approach to the inverted population $\phi=e^{\mu_s t}-s$, see \cref{sec:APP_SIM_DETAILS} for details.

+We see in~\cref{fig:1}a that the phage exhibit a self-similar travelling wave profile, whereas the bacterial populations are self-similar but grow exponentially as $s,q\sim e^{\mu_s t}$.
+By scaling the bacterial populations as $\sigma=se^{-\mu_s t}$ and $\theta=qe^{-\mu_s t}$, we show $\sigma$, $\theta$, $p$ form a set of self-similar, uniformly translating waves in~\cref{fig:1}b.
+We investigate the front speeds of the original populations ($s$, $q$, $p$) and also of the re-scaled bacterial populations ($\sigma$, $\theta$) in \cref{fig:1}c.
+The measured speeds separate into two groups: $c_+$ ($s$ and $q$ front speeds); and $c_-$ ($p$ front and $q$ peak speeds).

+We therefore first analyze the problem in terms of the re-scaled populations.
+As is typical with population expansion problems, we will focus mainly on the long-time asymptotic behaviour, particularly the wave speed.
+As we will discuss in~\cref{sec: numerical}, we can expect to achieve reasonable convergence towards these long-time asymptotics even within experimental timescales, which are typically limited by the nutrients available to the bacteria.

-We first analyze the problem in terms of the re-scaled populations.
-At the wave front and in the long time limit the phage-binding term $ps$ dominates \cref{subeq:MODEL_nondim} so that $p$ relaxes more quickly towards equilibrium than $s$ or $q$, and we can therefore replace $p$ by its steady-state value
+In this long-time limit, and at the front of the wave ($x\rightarrow\infty$), $s$ is very large, so the phage-binding term $ps$ dominates \cref{subeq:MODEL_phage}.
+Hence, $p$ relaxes more quickly towards equilibrium than $s$ or $q$, and we can therefore approximately replace $p$ by its steady-state value

-Interestingly, this approximation, as we verify numerically~\cite{Note1}, applies even at the rear of the wave where $ps$ no longer dominates: $p$ has already come into equilibrium at the wave tip and remains in equilibrium thereafter.
-Inserting~\cref{eq: p approx} into~\cref{subeq:MODEL_nondim}b and transforming $s,~q$ into $\sigma,~\theta$ gives
+Interestingly, this approximation, as we verify numerically in \cref{sec:APP_phg_eqm}, applies even at the rear of the wave where $ps$ no longer dominates.
+This is because $q$ and $s$ are both small at the rear of the wave, so that $\partial p/\partial t$ vanishes, and the phage population retains the steady-state value it had attained at the front of the wave.
+Inserting~\cref{eq:p_eqm} into~\cref{subeq:MODEL_nondim}b and transforming $s,~q$ into $\sigma,~\theta$ gives